American Heart Association: Second Century of Science Initiative

+Get With the Guidelines

+In 2003, the AHA and the American Stroke Association created the Get With the Guidelines (GWTG)-Stroke program.
+It is a voluntary registry that hospitals can use to receive the latest scientific treatment guidelines.
+The program also collects data on patient characteristics, hospital adherence to guidelines, and patient outcomes.

 Fellowship

 Fellowship is open to wide-ranged medical professionals (physicians, scientists, etc.) who demonstrate a major and productive interest in cardiovascular diseases and stroke.
 The association has 16 different councils.
 Members (at the Premium Professional or Premium Professional Plus level) of one of these councils can apply for Fellowship.
 All applicants from all councils will be evaluated against the same criteria.
-Fellows are entitled to use the post-nominal designation FAHA (Fellow of the American Heart Association), which reflects not only the professional stature of the Fellow but also their record of valuable service to the association and the council.
-In addition, AHA fellowship offers several benefits; e.g., reduced subscription rates for all AHA print journals and reduced registration fees for AHA Scientific Sessions.
+Fellows are entitled to use the post-nominal designation FAmerican Heart Association (Fellow of the American Heart Association), which reflects not only the professional stature of the Fellow but also their record of valuable service to the association and the council.
+In addition, American Heart Association fellowship offers several benefits; e.g., reduced subscription rates for all American Heart Association print journals and reduced registration fees for American Heart Association Scientific Sessions.

 Key people

-Nancy Brown has been the chief executive officer since 2009.
+Nancy Brown has been the CEO of the American Heart Association since 2009.

-Her salary in 2018 alone was $3,474,435.
+Keith B. Churchwell served a one-year term as the volunteer president from July 1, 2024, until June 30, 2025.

-Ivor Benjamin, M.D., is the volunteer president of the American Heart Association for its 2018–19 fiscal year.
-James Postl serves as the volunteer chairperson of the board with his two-year term ending on June 30, 2019.
+Dr. Stacey E. Rosen is the current volunteer president for American Heart Association, with her term starting on July 1, 2025, running until June 30, 2026.

-In February 2020, Kroger chairman and CEO Rodney McMullen was appointed to the AHA CEO Roundtable.